 By interpreting Stonehenge as a giant prehistoric observatory, Hawkins‘ work re-assessed what had previously been seen as a primitive temple.
 The archaeological community was no so happy with Hawkins‘ interpretation.
 His theories were criticized by such noted historians as Richard Atkinson, who denounced the book as being “…tendentious, arrogant, slipshod, and unconvincing“.
 Atkinson himself had directed excavations at Stonehenge for the Ministry of Works between 1950 and 1964.
 Unfortunately because of an extremely heavy administrative burden arising from service on many committees throughout his career the written reports of the excavations at Stonehenge were not complete before his retirement.

 However, Hawkins‘ book was a commercial success.
-It was especially popular amongst the members of 1960s counter culture, who found that it followed a similar “wisdom of the ancients” line explored by Alexander Thom, a Scottish engineer most famous for his theory of the Megalithic yard, categorization of stone circles and his studies of Stonehenge and other archaeological sites.
+It was especially popular among the members of 1960s counter culture, who found that it followed a similar “wisdom of the ancients” line explored by Alexander Thom, a Scottish engineer most famous for his theory of the Megalithic yard, categorization of stone circles and his studies of Stonehenge and other archaeological sites.
 Hawkins‘ theories still inform popular opinion of Stonehenge although archaeologists are cautious to accept them.
 Many scholars accept that the importance of astronomical alignment and large complexes being planned and constructed to fulfill cosmology has been demonstrated at other prehistoric sites, such as the Snake Mound and Cahokia in the United States.

 Hawkins also studied other archaeoastronomic sites such as the Egyptian temple of Amun at Karnak and the Nazca lines in Peru, where a report appeared in 1969 for the Smithsonian Institute Ancient Lines in the Peruvian Desert (in 1973 he re-examined the lines and found an astronomical orientation at 20%).
 He reports on this in his second book Beyond Stonehenge from 1973.
 He continued to study Stonehenge up until his death in 2003.